 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain.
 Changes in either the patent laws or interpretation of the patent laws in China, the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection.
 In addition, the protections offered by laws of different countries vary.
 No consistent policy regarding the breadth of claims allowed in biotechnology and pharmaceutical patents has emerged to date in China, the United States or in other jurisdictions.
 In addition, the determination of patent rights with respect to pharmaceutical compounds and technologies commonly involves complex legal and factual questions, which has in recent years been the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our patent rights are highly uncertain.
 Furthermore, recent changes in patent laws in the United States, may affect the scope, strength, validity and enforceability of our patent rights or the nature of proceedings that may be brought by or against us related to our patent rights.
 Additionally, the U.S. Supreme Court has ruled on several patent cases in recent years either narrowing the scope of patent protection available in certain circumstances or weakening the rights of patent owners in certain situations.
 For example, in the case, Assoc. for Molecular Pathology v.
 Myriad Genetics, Inc., the U.S. Supreme Court held that certain claims to DNA molecules are not patentable.
 In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
-Depending on decisions by the U.S. Congress, the U.S. federal courts, and the U.S. Patent and Trademark Office, or USPTO, the laws and regulations governing patents could change in unpredictable ways that could weaken our ability to obtain patents or to enforce any patents that we might obtain in t
+Depending on decisions by the U.S. Congress, the U.S. federal courts, and the U.S. Patent and Trademark Office, or USPTO, the laws and regulations governing patents could change in unpredictable ways that could weaken our ability to obtain patents or to enforce any patents that we might obtain in the future.
+Furthermore, the complexity and uncertainty of European patent laws have also increased in recent years.